 Sydney Speech & Language Centre provides assessment and therapy that is individualised to support your child's speech, language and communication development.

+Sydney Speech & Language Centre is an independant practice under the ownership of Rachel Tanios.
 Sydney Speech & Language Centre highly values a multidisciplinary approach to supporting children and adolescents.
 Consultation with Clinical Psychologists, Paediatricians, Occupational Therapists, and Educational professionals is paramount to effective support and intervention.

 Providing family and teacher support in order to assist children with communication difficulties is a high priority for Sydney Speech & Language Centre.
 Speech pathologists at the centre believe in helping and supporting children and their families reach their personal learning potentials and goals.

-Speech Pathologist and Practice Owner - Jacqueline McCarty
+Speech Pathologist - Jacqueline McCarty

 Jacqueline has been practicing in the inner west since 2006 and has been working as a Speech Pathologist for over fifteen years.
 As a speech pathologist who is also a mother, she is passionate about working with children and their families to reach the best possible outcomes.